 2013 - 2015

-Product Designer, UX Researcher
+Lead Product Designer, UX Researcher

 During the process of assessing our logo and initial branding for the app, we discussed the importance of finding a color that made us stand out amongst the most recognizable of platforms like Pandora's blue and Spotify's green.
 We wanted to create our own unique color choice for the MegsRadio brand that radiated homegrown and still felt like a music app.

 To combat endless choice, MegsRadio suggested stations a user might be interested in.
 From there, users could get more creative by fine tuning their station or starting a new one altogether.
+When artists were playing a show near you, we directed users to purchase tickets to the upcoming event.